mengeling/silvercar-cancellation-predictor/README.md

 - Potentially identify opportunities to prevent cancellations

-## MOE (Measure of Effectiveness)
+## MOEs (Measures of Effectiveness)

-I chose accuracy as my MOE because the classes are balanced (59% finished and 41% cancelled), and it's interpretable.
+I chose accuracy as my main MOE because the classes are balanced (59% finished and 41% cancelled), and it's interpretable.
 With that said, I also used precision and recall to evaluate the models because they're both important for accomplishing my first two objectives.
-I didn't use the F1 score though because I was looking for good precision and good recall, not just a good average of the two (which is roughly what an F1 score calculates).
+I chose not to use the F1 score alone though because I was looking for good precision and good recall, not just a good average of the two (which is roughly what an F1 score calculates).

 In this case, precision is the number of correctly identified cancellations divided by the number of predicted cancellations.
 This is an important metric for fleet management because the number of incorrectly labeled cancellations need to be minimized.
-If too many rides are incorrectly predicted to be cancelled, then the model could be informing Silvercar that they don't need as many cars available as they actually do.
+If too many rides are incorrectly predicted to be cancelled, then the model would be informing Silvercar that they don't need as many cars available as they actually do.

 Recall is the number of correctly identified cancellations divided by the number of actual cancellations.
 If recall is too low